“"Challenging, breathtaking, and beautiful. Boundless Journeys' guides are the BEST! They made the trip unforgettable." ”

 Hike – easy to moderate, 4-5 hours on dirt roads and trails; some steep stone stairs at ruins.

 Today we begin our hike in a mountain village near the town of Ollantaytambo.
 After a short visit to the local school, we depart Patacancha on foot, passing through the small village of Huillac.
 Taking our time on foot allows us a glimpse of the agricultural life the campesinos have lived for centuries, growing wheat and potatoes, and raising sheep and guinea pigs.
 We pass through remote areas where we may see isolated herds of llama or alpaca roaming amid the patchwork of cultivated fields.
-After a picnic lunch we return to Ollantaytambo, a charming town of cobblestone streets, ingenious aqueducts, and colorful market stalls at the base of an impressive ruin.
-Exactly how the Incas moved the rose colored stone blocks from their quarry miles away is a mystery to this day.
-This spot at a narrow part of the valley is the only place where the Incas managed to stave off the Spanish conquest.
-By using their canals to flood the valley floor, they were able to prevent the invaders’ advances.

 Tonight we enjoy a hearty dinner and a restful evening in preparation for our trek.

-Posada del Inca, Yucay
+Posada del Inca, Yucay.
+All meals included.

 DAY 5